bbachain/wallet-adapter/APP.md

-# Wallet Adapter for Solana Apps
+# Wallet Adapter for BBAChain Apps

-This is a quick setup guide with examples of how to add Wallet Adapter to a React-based Solana app.
+This is a quick setup guide with examples of how to add Wallet Adapter to a React-based BBAChain app.

 See the [packages](https://github.com/anza-xyz/wallet-adapter/blob/master/PACKAGES.md) and [FAQ](https://github.com/anza-xyz/wallet-adapter/blob/master/FAQ.md) for other supported frontend frameworks.